lonroojdoaguchonmank/vagrant-sailsjs-mysql/Readme.txt

 Getting started

 This is a portable development environment for SailsJS and MySQL using Vagrant.
-Primarily aimed at those would like to learn more about backend systems.
+Primarily aimed at those would like to learn more about full stack development.
 This environment is fully contained in the VM and should be less intimidating then trying to figure out all the dependencies, installation issues etc...

 I would suggest using one of the following package managers for your platform;